ahoorab/cdk-iac/README.md

 The idea of this project is to take CDK and build a multi CDK App/Stack / Application management and deployment application.
 What I wanted to achieve is to be able to create a CDK Stack that could be reused, along with CDK App that could also be reused.

+I work as a Cloud Engineer / DevOp so I would love to have a single place where I can store and mange all of my AWS Resource from.
+I also want to be able to normalise the stacks by defining Constructs that perform tasks specific to my needs without have to duplicate code.

 **Presently with CDK:**